ilifu/ilifu_user_docs/docs/data/data_management.md

 ./parallel_copy.sh
 ```

-Lastly, we run the script and monitor it via the SLURM queue.
+Lastly, we run the script and monitor it via the Slurm queue.

 ```bash
 sbatch parallel_copy.sbatch